Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 A common method for "serializing" data in C is to create a struct and directly write its bytes into a file, the "deserializing" is just a case of reading the data out of the file and interpreting it as your type.
-This technique is actually kinda genius when you think about it, it's the definition of zero-copy because the OS's `read()` function will literally write your data to its destination, and there are no extra dependencies or complicated serialization frameworks involved.
+This technique is actually kinda genius when you think about it, it makes no intermediate copies or heap allocations because the OS's `read()` function will literally write your data to its destination, and there are no extra dependencies or complicated serialization frameworks involved.

 I'm not going to go into this technique's drawbacks (of which there are many... there *is* a reason we use things like [JSON][json] and [Protocol Buffers][pb]